-The Small Animal Hospital is seeking new team members to join our team and provide friendly, high quality care to our patients.
+The Small Animal Hospital is seeking new team members to join our hospital and provide friendly, high quality care to our patients.

 A few of our openings in the Small Animal Hospital are highlighted below.
 Select the associated link to review additional position information and to apply.
 To view other positions available at the Veterinary Hospitals, please visit the UF Jobs site.

 The Veterinary Hospitals Recruitment Brochure is available here.

-Click on the link below to apply via the UF Jobs website or for specific questions in regards to a posting please send inquires to email@example.com
+For specific questions in regards to a posting below please send inquires to firstname.lastname@example.org